-Top tip: You will find a lot of second hand books as well, and at discounted and bargain prices.
-It would also be a good place to pick up illustrated Turkish fairy or folktales.
+Top tip: You will find a lot of second-hand books as well and at discounted and bargain prices.
+It would also be a good place to pick up illustrated Turkish fairies or folktales.
 Do not miss Mehmet’s Orient Shop whilst you are there.

 5. Topkapi Palace – get ready to be mesmerised